RESEARCH GRANTS IN THE ARTS: Other Requirements and Priorities

 Data Management and Sharing

-We intend primarily for the Research Grants in the Arts category and the NEA Research Labs program to generate new findings that will inform the public about the value and/or impact of the arts in American life.
-To help build capacity and continuity for such research in subsequent years, we require applicants to submit a data management plan documenting how any raw data and meta-data resulting from the proposed project will be maintained during and beyond the life of the award.
-Applicants should discuss the HIPAA Privacy Rule, de-identification of personally identifiable information, and IRB status as appropriate.
+We intend primarily for the Research Grants in the Arts program and the NEA Research Labs program to generate new findings that will inform the public about the value and/or impact of the arts in American life.
+To help build capacity and continuity for such research in subsequent years, we require applicants to submit a data management plan documenting how any raw data and meta-data resulting from the proposed project will be used and maintained during and beyond the life of the award.
+Applicants should discuss confidentiality, security, intellectual property, or other relevant rights or requirements (to include but not be limited to securing and handling/deidentification of Protected Health Information (PHI) and Personally Identifiable Information (PII)).
+This may include referencing the HIPAA Privacy Rule, IRB status, and permissions and/or protections of minors and other sensitive populations, as appropriate.

 Costs of storing and/or sharing data are allowable if these data management activities take place during the award period.